Canada approves Huawei extradition proceedings, China seethes

 Legal experts had predicted the Liberal government of Prime Minister Justin Trudeau would give the go-ahead for extradition proceedings, given the close judicial relationship between Canada and the United States.

-It could be years though before Meng is ever sent to the United States, since Canada's slow-moving justice system allows many decisions to be appealed.
+But it could be years before Meng is sent to the United States, since Canada's slow-moving justice system allows many decisions to be appealed.

 A final decision will likely come down to the federal justice minister, who will face the choice of angering the United States by rejecting the extradition bid, or China by accepting it.